9001/copyparty/README.md

 there is a [docker-compose example](./docs/examples/docker/idp-authelia-traefik) which is hopefully a good starting point (alternatively see [./docs/idp.md](./docs/idp.md) if you're the DIY type)

 a more complete example of the copyparty configuration options [look like this](./docs/examples/docker/idp/copyparty.conf)

+## using the cloud as storage

+connecting to an aws s3 bucket and similar

+there is no built-in support for this, but you can use FUSE-software such as [rclone](https://rclone.org/) / [geesefs](https://github.com/yandex-cloud/geesefs) / [JuiceFS](https://juicefs.com/en/) to first mount your cloud storage as a local disk, and then let copyparty use (a folder in) that disk as a volume

+you may experience poor upload performance this way, but that can sometimes be fixed by specifying the volflag `sparse` to force the use of sparse files; this has improved the upload speeds from `1.5 MiB/s` to over `80 MiB/s` in one case, but note that you are also more likely to discover funny bugs in your FUSE software this way, so buckle up

+someone has also tested geesefs in combination with [gocryptfs](https://nuetzlich.net/gocryptfs/) with surprisingly good results, getting 60 MiB/s upload speeds on a gbit line, but JuiceFS won with 80 MiB/s using its built-in encryption

 ## hiding from google